The Staff Team

 Dave Smith is a Network Development Worker for NACCOM, working three days per week to support members with capacity-building, partnership working and good practice.
 Dave lives in the North West and is a trustee of the Boaz Trust, a charity he founded in 2004, which manages 17 shared houses and runs a hosting scheme and winter night shelter.
 Dave also coordinates the Refugee Resource Centre for Churches and is the author of two books on asylum issues, the 'Book of Boaz' and 'Refugee Stories'.

-Lucy Smith is the Communications and Advocacy Worker for NACCOM, working four days a week to support members evidence destitution, challenge policy and procedures and raise a collective voice for change.
+Lucy Smith is the Campaigns and Policy Co-ordinator for NACCOM, working full time to support members evidence destitution, challenge policy and procedures and raise a collective voice for change.
 Lucy lives in Sheffield and has worked for NACCOM since 2015.
 She has also held a number of other fundraising and communications roles within and beyond the sector, and has worked or volunteered to support an end to destitution for over a decade.

 Board of Trustees